Exploratory meeting: no charge (30 minutes)

 Continuing Care Centre Visits

 Services are available to residents of continuing care centres (long term care / nursing homes) at their place of residence.
-These visits are provided by Pamela Coulter, S-LP within Dartmouth, peninsular Halifax, Eastern Passage, and Cole Harbour (contact for information about areas served).
+These visits are provided by Pamela Coulter, SLP within Dartmouth, peninsular Halifax, and Eastern Passage (contact for information about areas served).
 There is no extra charge for these visits.

 Methods of Payment